 In search of the ultimate winter wonderland?
 Being a glaciated peak, Mount Rainier sees an average of over 50 feet of snow during the year, making it a prime spot if fun-in-the-snow activities are what you’re after.

-Moreover, a visit here also provides visitors with the opportunity to experience world-class winter sports, including skiing, sledding, snowboarding, snowshoeing, and more!
+Moreover, a visit to this incredible Washington national park also provides visitors with the opportunity to experience world-class winter sports, including skiing, sledding, snowboarding, snowshoeing, and more!

 Even though Acadia National Park is mostly renowned for its gorgeous fall foliage, visiting during the winter months provides a totally different experience worthy of being on your bucket list.

-The contrast of the snow against the coastal views of the Atlantic creates a truly stunning background perfect for all sorts of winter fun Winter hiking is a common activity, but make sure you bring the right gear.
+The contrast of the snow against the coastal views of the Atlantic creates a truly stunning background perfect for all sorts of winter fun.
+Whilst scenic drives can be off the cards during winter with the Park Loop Road usually closing from December 1 through until spring, winter hiking is a common activity, but make sure you bring the right gear.

 Winter sports are another highlight of winter in Acadia, with 45 miles of carriage roads for cross-country skiing and snowshoeing available.
 Snowmobiling is another top activity in Acadia, especially those keen to experience the park’s scenic road from a totally different angle.